demisto/content-docs/docs/contributing/contributing.md

 Contributions can be either *officially supported* (by Palo Alto Networks, or a Technology Partner), or *community supported*.

 ### Officially Supported Packs
-Officially supported packs have  stricter quality-control process, and provide an email address or a website of their owner that customers can reach out to (and will be referred to) in case of an issue.
+Officially supported packs have a stricter quality-control process, and provide an email address or a website of their owner that customers can reach out to (and will be referred to) in case of an issue.

 ### Community Supported Packs
 Community supported packs, do not have a support contact (customers will be able to ask questions on our [Live Community Forum](https://live.paloaltonetworks.com/t5/cortex-xsoar-discussions/bd-p/Cortex_XSOAR_Discussions)),